d-wasserman/study-line-editor/README.md

 If you use the tool in academic research or as part of professional reports, please cite the rule as the following:

-Wasserman, D. Feature Line Split.
-(2019) GitHub repository, GitHub https://github.com/d-wasserman/feature-line-split.
+Wasserman, D. Study Line Editor.
+(2019) GitHub repository, GitHub https://github.com/d-wasserman/study-line-editor.